 controlled by the tool chain to handle different edge cases.

 In order to build a release package run:

-If a release package is meant to be published, a maintainer should release a new version prior to building one.
-The way to do that is described bellow.
+If a release package is meant to be published, a maintainer should manually create a new GitHub release.